Northern Grown Perennials

 Hosta 'Tiffany Tune'

-pleasing, semi-pendent mound of about 22" across and 16" high.
+attaining a pleasing, semi-pendent mound of about 22" across and

 Petioles have a distinctive pink midrib.
 The